EU steps up pressure for Greek national unity

 French President Nicolas Sarkozy and German Chancellor Angela Merkel summoned Papandreou to Cannes last week after he called for a referendum on the bailout plan agreed with euro zone leaders on October 27, sparking panic in financial markets.
 They told him Greece would not receive a cent in extra aid until it upheld its commitment to the EU.

-Papandreou subsequently withdrew the referendum proposal and signalled he would quit if a national unity government was established to implement the bailout programme.
+Papandreou subsequently withdrew the referendum proposal and signaled he would quit if a national unity government was established to implement the bailout program.
 Samaras on Sunday rejected any compromise while Papandreou remains prime minister.

 (Writing by Paul Taylor)